 Ottawa sits on the bank of the Ottawa River, which functions as a border between Ontario and Quebec.
 Many of the city’s most famous sights are clustered around the coast, and the city on the Quebec side, Gatineau (previously known as, and still often called, Hull) — which is easily reached by multiple bridges — is considered part of “Greater Ottawa.”
 The Rideau Canal and the larger Rideau River both flow from the Ottawa River and cut through the eastern part of the city.
 In the winter, the frozen Canal is popular for skating.

 Ottawa’s skyline is dominated by Parliament Hill, and the grand, gothic Parliament Buildings that serve as the seat of Canada’s government.
 The enormous Peace Tower clock rises from the middle of a building known as Centre Block, which contains the chambers of the House of Commons and Senate, as well as the offices of many senior politicians.
-The adjacent East Block building contains more office space, but also historic recreations of offices of famous figures from Canadian history.
-All can be visited by the public.
+Unfortunately, the entire Centre Block is currently under renovation and cannot be visited by the public until at least 2029.
+Temporary chambers of parliament have been set up in adjacent office buildings to the east and west of Centre Block, known as East Block and West Block, respectively.
+These buildings, which also feature historic recreations of offices of famous figures from Canadian history can be visited by the public.

 Downtown Ottawa contains numerous monuments of significance, chiefly the massive National War Memorial arch, which commemorates Canada’s war dead, and the new National Holocaust Monument, which honours those murdered by Germany’s Nazi regime (1933-1945).
 Smaller monuments include the Canadian Tribute to Human Rights and the National Peacekeeping Monument, which honour Canada’s commitment to peace.